 What does it symbolize?
 1 Peter 3:20-21 says…to those who were disobedient long ago when God waited patiently in the days of Noah while the ark was being built.
 In it only a few people, eight in all, were saved through water, and this water symbolizes baptism that now saves you also—not the removal of dirt from the body but the pledge of a clear conscience toward God.
 It saves you by the resurrection of Jesus Christ.
 Acts 22:16 – and wash your sins away.

 STILL MORE QUESTIONS?

 Not all questions can be answered on a website.
 We encourage you to call our church office if you would like to speak with any of our ministers.
-Ron, Kendall, and Spencer would love to talk to you and try to answer any other questions you may have about the Lord’s Church here at East Columbus.
+Ron, Kendall, Spencer and Lauren would love to talk to you and try to answer any other questions you may have about the Lord’s Church here at East Columbus.